EU's Vestager says no antitrust concerns yet about cloud computing - NewsBreak

 EU's Vestager says no antitrust concerns yet about cloud computing

-BRUSSELS, March 28 (Reuters) - Cloud computing, in which Amazon (AMZN.O) and Microsoft (MSFT.O) are the biggest players followed by Alphabet's (GOOGL.O) Google, doesn't pose competition concerns yet because of Europe's Gaia-X initiative, EU antitrust chief Margrethe Vestager said on Monday.
+BRUSSELS, March 28 (Reuters) - Cloud computing, in which Amazon and Microsoft are the biggest players followed by Alphabet’s Google, doesn’t pose competition concerns yet because of Europe’s Gaia-X initiative, EU antitrust chief Margrethe Vestager said on Monday.

 Cloud computing services have seen demand soar, driven in part by the COVID-19 pandemic.